 - Edibles, oils, and tinctures taken orally: 9 grams (100 mg per day)

-If Ohio is developing marijuana purchasing and possession limits based on the amount of THC patients can have in a 90-day period, then it can be assumed that lawmakers believe higher doses can cause more harm than good.
-In fact, Ohio’s pharmacy board officials reported that the THC limits being proposed were determined by reviewing other state’s policies, available clinical research, and data about adverse effects.
+Ohio’s pharmacy board officials reported that the THC limits being proposed were determined by reviewing other state’s policies, available clinical research, and data about adverse effects.

 Susan Gunelius, Lead Analyst for Cannabiz Media and author of Marijuana Licensing Reference Guide: 2017 Edition, is also President & CEO of KeySplash Creative, Inc., a marketing communications company offering, copywriting, content marketing, email marketing, social media marketing, and strategic branding services.
 She spent the first half of her 25-year career directing marketing programs for AT&T and HSBC.
 Today, her clients include household brands like Citigroup, Cox Communications, Intuit, and more as well as small businesses around the world.
+She has been working with clients in the cannabis industry since 2015.
 Susan has written 11 marketing-related books, including the highly popular Content Marketing for Dummies, 30-Minute Social Media Marketing, Kick-ass Copywriting in 10 Easy Steps, The Ultimate Guide to Email Marketing, and she is a popular marketing and branding keynote speaker.
 She is also a Certified Career Coach and Founder and Editor in Chief of Women on Business, an award-winning blog for business women.
 Susan holds a B.S. in marketing and an M.B.A in management and strategy.